Two Wheeler

 Honda has a mixed product portfolio with an extensive price range to cater to multiple customer segments.

-After interacting with various buyer profiles, we have concluded that buyers are ready to pay a higher price for some specific Models and variants because they are getting value for their money.
+After interacting with various buyer profiles, we have concluded that buyers are willing to pay higher prices for specific Models and variants because they are getting value for their money.

 Honda’s Shine, Stylish Model is the Royal Enfield New Himalayan 450, Ola, TVS Apache, Jupiter, and Yamaha Ray.
 The buyers are ready to pay more because they have experienced getting more against what they are paying.

-Buyers are ready to pay more because it is an example of appropriate product-market fit.
+Buyers are willing to pay more because it demonstrates appropriate product-market fit.

 Value Segment is an attractive segment, based on Value (INR, Billions):

-The scooter segment is moving towards ValuePlus because buyers are looking for value in the Scooter segment, not only low prices.
+The scooter segment is moving towards ValuePlus because buyers are looking for value, not just low prices.

 The economy or the Affordable segment is shrinking, but ValuePlus and Stylish are growing.
 By 2030, the ValuePlus segment is expected to be the largest in value.